Ally MacLeod: Later career

 His subsequent managerial career included spells at Motherwell (1979–1981), Airdrie (1984–1985) and a third spell at Ayr (1986–1989) when he won a Second Division (third tier) title in 1988.
 His last job in football was with Dumfries club Queen of the South.
 In 1992, he played in a game for Queens' reserve team, scoring a goal from a penalty at the age of 61.

 Death and tributes

-Increasingly again treated with affection by the Scottish footballing public, in July 2003, at Hampden Park, he was presented with a crystal decanter in appreciation of his services to the national team and to Scottish football.
+Increasingly treated with affection by the Scottish footballing public, in July 2003, at Hampden Park, he was presented with a crystal decanter in appreciation of his services to the national team and to Scottish football.

 He died in 2004, aged 72, after a long battle with Alzheimer's disease.
 MacLeod was posthumously inducted to the Scottish Football Hall of Fame in 2015.